deshaw/pjrmi/python/README.md

 -   [jpype](https://pypi.org/project/JPype1/) is another in-process
     implementation.
 Since it also uses internal C-based handoff it's highly performant.
+-   [PyJNIus](https://github.com/kivy/pyjnius) is another implementation which
+    accesses Java classes using JNI.

 As well as the feature sets of the above, PJRmi supports complex Java constructs, has smooth integration of the two languages' type systems, and can